Fire and rescue services

 It's possible to get some single-entry visas on arrival in Tanzania at the main points of entry, if you meet all the requirements for entry.
 You may also be required to provide proof of your return journey.

-From 1 October 2024, to travel to Zanzibar you must buy inbound travel insurance for up to 92 days from the Zanzibar Insurance Corporation (ZIC).
+To travel to Zanzibar you must buy inbound travel insurance for up to 92 days from the Zanzibar Insurance Corporation (ZIC).
 There are limits to what is covered by this insurance.
 Make sure you also have separate comprehensive travel insurance.

 Entry and exit conditions can change at short notice.
 Contact an embassy or consulate of Tanzania for details about visas, currency, customs and quarantine rules and the online visa application form.